Raldir/FEVEROUS/README.md

 ## Reading Wikipedia Data

 This repository contains elementary code to assist you in reading and processing the provided Wikipedia data.
-By creating a a `WikiPage` object using the json data of a Wikipedia article, every element of an article is instantiated as a `WikiElement` on top of several utility functions you can then use (e.g. get an element's context, get an element by it's annotation id, ...).
+By creating a a `WikiPage` object using the json data of a Wikipedia article, every element of an article is instantiated as a `WikiElement` on top of several utility functions you can then use (e.g. get an *element's context*, get an element by it's annotation id, ...).

 ```python
 from database.feverous_db import FeverousDB